API platform Postman valued at $5.6 billion in $225 million fundraise – TechCrunch

 San Francisco-based Postman, which operates a collaborative platform for developers to help them build, design, test and iterate their APIs, said on Wednesday it has raised $225 million in a new financing round that values it at $5.6 billion, up from $2 billion a year ago.

-The startup’s new financing round — a Series D — was led by existing investor New York-headquartered Insight Partners.
-New investors including Coatue, Battery Ventures, and BOND also participated in the new round, which brings total raise across rounds to over $430 million.
-Existing investors Nexus Venture Partners and CRV also participated in the new round.
+The startup’s new financing round — a Series D — was led by existing investor New York-headquartered Insight Partners, with participation from existing investors Nexus Venture Partners and CRV.
+New investors, including Coatue, Battery Ventures and BOND, also participated in the new round, which brings the total raise across all rounds to more than $430 million.

 APIs provide a way for developers to connect their applications to other internal and external applications.
 But it’s a space that until the past decade not many firms have attempted to streamline.
-(Developers relied — and many continue to do so — on open source CLI tools such as curl and HTTPie.
-That said, Postman now has a number of competitors including Stoplight, and A16z and Tiger Global-backed Kong.)
+(Developers relied — and many continue to do so — on open-source CLI tools such as curl and HTTPie.
+That said, Postman now has a number of competitors, including Stoplight, and a16z- and Tiger Global-backed Kong.)

-Abhinav Asthana, a former intern at Yahoo, faced this frustration first hand and built a Chrome extension for himself and friends.
+Abhinav Asthana, a former intern at Yahoo, faced this frustration firsthand and built a Chrome extension for himself and friends.

 Little did he know just how many developers and firms needed it, too.

-The six-year-old startup’s product, which began its journey in India, is today used by over 17 million developers and over 500,000 organizations including Microsoft, Salesforce, Stripe, Shopify, Cisco, and PayPal.
+The six-year-old startup’s product, which began its journey in India, is today used by more than 17 million developers and over 500,000 organizations, including Microsoft, Salesforce, Stripe, Shopify, Cisco and PayPal.

 The list is big: Postman co-founder and chief executive Asthana told TechCrunch that 98% of the Fortune 500 companies are customers of Postman.